Horror Express: Home media

+Reception

+Critical response

 Horror Express generally received positive reviews.
 At the review aggregator website Rotten Tomatoes, the film has an 80% approval rating, with an average rating of 6.85 out of 10, based on 15 reviews.

-The film was originally titled Pánico en el Transiberiano.
-It was first released for showing as an official selection at the Sitges Film Festival on 30 September 1972.
-The film's director, Eugenio Martín, won the Critic's Best Script Award.
-According to Martín, Spain, his native country, was where the film fared the worst, both critically and for its low box office revenue.
-It was received positively in other film markets where the audience was more familiar with low-budget horror films; these included Great Britain, the United States, and Australia.
-"I was a bit surprised myself at the film's popularity overseas, but it didn’t really do a great deal for my subsequent career", said Martin.

 Montgomery Advertiser film critic Jery Tillotson gave the film a positive review, writing, "Good performances, brisk direction, and fast action moves this thriller a notch above the average shocker".